How to Prevent Food Theft at a Restaurant

 Limit Access to Cash Drawers and the Safe

-Only the restaurant owner, manager or head server during their shift should have access to the cash drawer, register or safe.
+Only the restaurant owner, manager, or head server during their shift should have access to the cash drawer, register, or safe.
 In some instances, only the owner knows the combination to the safe.
-The less hands that touch the cash, the less chance of it being stolen.
+The fewer hands that touch the cash, the less chance of it being stolen.

 No one wants to think about employees stealing from them.
 After all, as the restaurant owner, you hired these people and put your trust in them.
 Taking proactive steps like monitoring inventory, installing video surveillance, and updating credit card information can help deter any potential theft by employees.
 And it will help you have peace of mind about your business.